ohdsi-studies/PORPOISE/README.md

 | projectId | Project name |
 | defaultDataset | Working dataset name |

 For other databases, you should configure the following parameters.
 If the target dataset is not in BQ, it must be removed from the config file.
 If the `bg` is not found, the system checks the `db` automatically.
+You can directly modify the `getDbConnectionDetails()` function in `./src/databaseConnection.R` according to your target database settings.
 | `db` Parameter | Description |
 | ------ | ------ |
 | dbms | The dbms name, e.g., `postgresql`|